What is FIND Function in Excel?

 Find cells with a specific format in Excel:

-To find cells that match a format of some other cell on your worksheet, delete any criteria in the Find what box, click the arrow next to Format, select Choose Format From Cell, and click the cell with the desired formatting.
+To find cells that match the format of another cell on your worksheet, delete any criteria in the Find What box, click the arrow next to Format, select Choose Format From Cell, and click the cell with the desired formatting.

 FIND Function Error:

-If you are getting an error from the Find function, this is likely to be the #VALUE! error:
+If you get an error from the Find function, this will likely be the #VALUE!
+Error:

 Things to Remember